Multimodal AI predicts clinical outcomes of drug combinations from preclinical data: Model

 \subsubsection{Implementation details}

-At the third stage of model training, we finetuned the encoders, fusion module, and decoder on the combination safety prediction task, with encoders initialized from a pretrained model checkpoint.
+At the third stage of model training, we finetuned the encoders, fusion module, and prediction module on the combination safety prediction task, with encoders initialized from a pretrained model checkpoint.
 We used the AdamW optimizer for all three stages and followed a linear warm-up with a cosine annealing schedule, a common practice in training multimodal models.
+Model checkpoint that achieved the highest AUPRC on the validation set was kept.

 \xhdr{Hyperparameter tuning} We leverage Weights and Biases~\cite{wandb} to select optimal hyperparameters via a random search over the hyperparameter space.
 The best-performing hyperparameters are selected by optimizing the AUPRC on the validation set.
-The hyperparameter space on which we perform a random search to choose the optimal set of hyperparameters is: position embedding $\in [\text{learnable}, \text{sinusoidal}]$, position embedding dropout $\in [0.1, 0.2, 0.4]$, number of heads in transformer encoder $\in [2, 4, 8]$, dimension of heads in transformer encoder $\in [64, 128, 256]$, number of layers in transformer encoder $\in [2, 3, 4, 6]$, dimension of feed forward layer in transformer encoder $\in [256, 512, 1024]$, dropout in transformer encoder $\in [0.2, 0.3, 0.4]$, number of attention bottlenecks $\in [2, 4]$, dropout in projector $\in [0.1, 0.2, 0.4]$, warmup epochs $\in [10, 20, 50, 100]$, learning rate (for each of structure encoder, pathways encoder, cell viability and transcriptomics encoder, fusion module, decoder) $\in [1e$-$4, 5e$-$4, 1e$-$3, 5e$-$3]$, weight decay $\in [0.001, 0.01, 0.1]$, epsilon $\in [1e$-$8, 1e$-$7, 1e$-$6]$, whether or not having a separate adaptor when the drug only has one (structure) modality available, and the ordering of dropout and normalization layer (i.e.,~normalization before dropout, or vice versa).
+The hyperparameter space on which we perform a random search to choose the optimal set of hyperparameters is: position embedding $\in [\text{learnable}, \text{sinusoidal}]$, position embedding dropout $\in [0.1, 0.2, 0.4]$, number of heads in transformer encoder $\in [2, 4, 8]$, dimension of heads in transformer encoder $\in [64, 128, 256]$, number of layers in transformer encoder $\in [2, 3, 4, 6]$, dimension of feed forward layer in transformer encoder $\in [256, 512, 1024]$, dropout in transformer encoder $\in [0.2, 0.3, 0.4]$, number of attention bottlenecks $\in [2, 4]$, dropout in projector $\in [0.1, 0.2, 0.4]$, warmup epochs $\in [10, 20, 50, 100]$, learning rate (for each of structure encoder, pathways encoder, cell viability and transcriptomics encoder, fusion module, prediction module) $\in [1e$-$4, 5e$-$4, 1e$-$3, 5e$-$3]$, weight decay $\in [0.001, 0.01, 0.1]$, epsilon $\in [1e$-$8, 1e$-$7, 1e$-$6]$, whether or not having a separate adaptor when the drug only has one (structure) modality available, and the ordering of dropout and normalization layer (i.e.,~normalization before dropout, or vice versa).